gadolby/GopAga2.0-Genome/README_geneevo.md

-### Step 2: Gather protein FASTA to be searched against and create a BLAST database
+### Step 2: Make a BLAST database for your species of interest (i.e. target species)

 > Requires BLAST+